Mission Viejo Employment Law Overview

 However, there is an exception.
 If, as a result of your drug or alcohol use, you are unable to perform your job or you cannot perform the duties in a way that would not endanger your health and safety, or the health and safety of others, your employer is permitted to fire you.

 Under California law, your employer is required to provide you with time off to vote if you do not have enough time to vote outside of employment hours.
 The law generally provides you with up to two hours of paid time off in order to vote, either at the beginning or end of your shift (or at a different time if you make an agreement with your employer).
 If you wish to take time off to vote, you are required to give your employer three days’ notice.

 Sessions & Kimball Is Your Go-To Employment Law Firm

 If you need an employment law attorney, Sessions & Kimball LLP is an excellent choice.
 We have been representing employees exclusively for almost four decades.
 We stand up for employees every day to help secure justice for our clients, protect other employees, educate workers about problematic workspaces, and set a high standard in the community for a better society

 Additionally, you won’t pay us a penny unless we successfully settle or win your case.
 Every year, we recover millions of dollars for our clients.
 You can rest assured that if we take your case, we’re confident that we can win.
-Contact our office today by using our online contact form or call us at (949) 380-0900 for a free consultation today.
+Contact our Mission Viejo employment lawyers today by using our online contact form or call us at (949) 380-0900 for a free consultation today.